Creating Your First Products

 • Child products typically have Visibility = Not Visible Individually (default)

-• On the storefront, confirm the configurable shows selectable options.
+Verification for Configurable Product: On the storefront, confirm the configurable shows selectable options.
 Selecting options updates the SKU/price if configured.
 Add to cart successfully.
+Confirm the product appears in assigned categories and in search results.

 Practice and Reinforcement